dpyro/node-irc/docs/API.rst

     returned from `crypto.createCredentials()`) specifying cert etc for validation.
     If you set `selfSigned` to true SSL accepts certificates from a non trusted CA.
     If you set `certExpired` to true, the bot connects even if the ssl cert has expired.

-    Set `socket` to true to interpret `server` as a path to a UNIX domain socket.

     `localAddress` is the address to bind to when connecting.